hypo69/hypo/pytest/gemini - set 1/en/suppliers/chat_gpt/__init__.md

 ```

-**Crucially, you need to provide the `gsheet.py` content to create tests that thoroughly check the actual functionality of your `GptGs` class.**  This example demonstrates a test for a hypothetical `get_data` method, and how you'd mock external calls to make the test runnable.
+**Crucially, you need to provide the `gsheet.py` content to create tests that thoroughly check the actual functionality of your `GptGs` class.**  This example demonStartes a test for a hypothetical `get_data` method, and how you'd mock external calls to make the test runnable.
 Remember to handle potential errors like `ValueError` or `KeyError`.
 Remember to install the necessary libraries for mocking (e.g., `pytest-mock`).